-How to Make Classic Chicken Gyros at Home (With Yoghurt Dressing)
+How to Make Authentic Chicken Gyros at Home With Creamy Yoghurt Dressing

 There are few street foods that hit the spot quite like a chicken gyros.
 Juicy, marinated chicken, wrapped in soft, fluffy flatbreads, loaded with fresh salad, and finished with a cooling yoghurt dressing – it’s the ultimate handheld feast.